PrathamMehta08/GazeControl/README.md

 - mediapipe
 - gtts

+## Documentation
+Please view `GazeControl Documentation.pdf` in the project files

 ## Contributing

 Contributions to GazeControl are welcome!
 Whether it's fixing bugs, adding new features, or improving documentation, feel free to open pull requests or issues on GitHub.